Newbury Building Society

 8. Withdrawals

-1. Subject to any account type specific conditions, you can make a daily withdrawal in branches of up to £500 in cash from each savings account held in your name.
+1. Subject to any account type specific conditions, you can make a daily withdrawal in branches of up to £500 in cash from each savings account held in your name, or if you give a minimum of 4 days’ notice you can withdraw up to £1,000.

 2. Withdrawals can be made in branches by cheque (subject to the account type specific conditions).
 The minimum amount that can be drawn by cheque is £25 (subject to the account type specific conditions).
-There is no maximum, however for cheques of £200,000 or more, authorisation is required from head office and therefore may take longer than normal, usually no more than 48 hours.
-We recommend you contact us in advance to arrange.
+There is no maximum withdrawal amount for a cheque withdrawal.

 3. If you make a withdrawal by cheque and it is payable to a third party, we can only stop the cheque if we have your written consent or in our opinion, we have clear evidence of fraud.

-4. When you request a cheque, it must be payable to the individual or firm, or if to a bank, include identifiers e.g. ‘XYZ Bank, account number xxxyyzz’.
+4. When you request a cheque, it must be payable to the individual or firm, or if to a bank, include identifiers e.g. ‘XYZ Bank, account number 12345678’.

 5. All cheques drawn from our accounts are “Account Payee Only”, which means they can be paid into an account held by the payee written on the cheque, they cannot be transferred to someone else.

 6. Cheques drawn from your account are valid for six months.
-If you do not use your cheque within the six months, we will contact you for your instructions.
+If you do not use your cheque within the six months, we will contact you for your instructions as to whether the cheque is to be re-issued or credited back to your account.

 7. A withdrawal from a branch will only be allowed if the passbook is produced for the account the withdrawal is to be made from and there are sufficient cleared funds available.
 Withdrawals are only permitted if we are satisfied that we have the proper written authority as agreed by the account holders with the Society when the account was opened, or since amended.
 For example, a withdrawal from an account marked ‘all to sign’ must have a withdrawal form or letter signed by all the account holders.